hargup/contractx/notes.md

 cost, but it lost because the court said that the contract was to get good from A to B, it is your risk if something like the war happens, also cost isn't hell lot only 1/3 of the original cost.
-If it were 10 times or something then things are different.
+If it were 10 times or something then things would have been different.

-* "Commercially impracticability"

-* Other examples; An actor dies during production of a movie, or music hall burns down while a contact for concern is in play and such example, the deal is off.
-Often parties takes insurance for such cases.
+* Other examples: An actor dies during production of a movie, or music hall burns down while production houses have contact for concern.
+In such example, the deal is off.
+Often parties buy insurance for such cases.

 * Force Majoure -- A clause about major unhappening, the clause specific the default rule, usually it is the the deal is off

-* These things are about risks which the contract is not about, in magnitude or nature.

-* In cases where only one party claims surprise, the deal is not called off.
+* In cases where only one party claims surprise and the other party was aware of possibility of such happening then the deal is not called off.

-## Practical Lessons

-* Keep the contract explicit, if you anticipate some unexpected event, put it in the contract.

-* The contract is based on fraud or lie, you can call the contract off.

 ## Cases: